Position description for the National Wool Museum voluntary role.

 - Ability to attend on rostered day(s) and time(s); available shifts vary due to special programs and events.

 - Be able to safely carry out all duties and responsibilities of the role.

-- A volunteer commits to a regular shift as set with the Education & Public Programmes Officer.
+- A volunteer commits to a regular shift as set with the Programs Manager during operational hours.

-- You will need to supply the details of two referees - 1 personal referee and 1 professional referee if you have been employed within the last 5 years.
+- You will need to supply the details of two referees - one personal referee and one professional referee if you have been employed within the last five years.
 Please supply names and contact details on your application form.

 - The City of Greater Geelong provides personal injury cover under our Personal Injury Insurance and therefore volunteers can work up to 90 years of age.

 - Animals and/or children cannot accompany volunteers during their shift unless they are Seeing Eye or Assistance Dogs.